42School/prometheus-client-forty_two/README.md

 1. Non-numeric, non-uuid identifiers are not cleaned up.
 2. When static files are served by the server, those queries are collected.
+3. Some other non-static routes may not be that relevant anyways

 This gem offers another Collector that can be customized to: